donaldtang8/Python-Twitter-Scraper/README.md

 ### How to run this program:
 1) Open up terminal and navigate to directory containing files
-2) In terminal, run the command "python webscrape.py"
+2) In terminal, run the command `python webscrape.py`
 3) Input a valid twitter handle into the program